 It’s time to bid farewell to the snowflakes and get out our umbrellas -- spring is finally here!
 And as we all know, with April showers come May flowers...but where do those April showers come from, anyway?
 We’re here to help you out with a quick refresher on the water cycle just in time to make the most of those rainy days -- along with a few activities to make the time go by faster!

-Here are all seven videos in our Building Up STEAM series of DIY projects and activities for you and your kids, perfect for a rainy day, an in-school activity, or an after-school enrichment.
+Take a look at all seven videos in our Building Up STEAM series of DIY projects and activities for you and your kids, perfect for a rainy day, an in-school activity, or an after-school enrichment.
 Make your own ice cream, levitate a ping pong ball, seemingly defy the laws of physics, and more!
+These are all activities that educate while also entertaining students, which makes learning enjoyable and interactive!

 Watch this video and follow the step-by-step instructions to get started!